 "My poor aching toe has surely swollen and turned fucking purple," he whined.

-If that wasn't bad enough, it meant he couldn't wear his work shoes for another two weeks 'god damn it' and that 'was just so not on'.
-It was a matter of principle, really.
-If he didn't wear shoes of the at-least-4-inch-heel-strappy-glittery variety, those poofs at the office would fire off another round of incessant transvestite-dyke quips they believed to be funny but might just eventually result in his firing every last one of them.
+If that wasn't bad enough, it meant he couldn't wear his work shoes for another two weeks, god damn it, and that was just not on.
+It was a matter of principle and self-preservation, really.
+If he didn't wear shoes of the at-least-4-inch-heel-strappy-glittery variety, the poofs at the office would fire off another round of incessant transvestite-dyke quips they believed to be funny but might just eventually result in his firing every last one of them.

 "Oh Leslie darling, good thing I managed to catch you before you dive in to your inbox.
 Look, I have to talk to you about Hansen, it won't take a sec."

-"You do not talk to Leslie before he had his tea, yes of course, how silly of me.
-But now, really, Hansen," he persisted.
+"You do not talk to Leslie before he's had his tea, yes of course, how silly of me.
+But now really, Hansen," he persisted.

 That was one thing about Steven, he had an enormous amount of confidence, most of which was truly misplaced as it was based on a bad haircut and blue contacts which did nothing to hide the fact that he was at least a stone over his preferred weight but hadn't yet gotten around to informing his wardrobe.
-The only thing which he did have going for him was that he had some interesting photos of a few interesting people, and that had been his life-jacket.
-Of course, interesting people are not necessarily interesting forever, and Leslie gleefully awaited the day he could invite him to his office, watch him wriggle his posterior on the narrow chair and inform him his services are no longer required.
+The only thing which he did have going for him was that he had some interesting photos of a few interesting people and Leslie firmly believed in blackmail as a viable life strategy.
+Of course, interesting people are not necessarily interesting forever, so Leslie gleefully awaited the day he could invite Steven into his office, watch him wriggle his ample posterior on the narrow chair, and inform him his services are no longer required, desired, or tolerated.
 With a smile, of course.